-If you’re running your own trucking business and looking to cut some costs, these 9 tips will help.
+If you’re running your own trucking business and looking to cut and control some expenses, these 9 tips will help.

 1. Use a TMS.